NASCAR Rumors: Kurt Busch Moving To Sports Cars To Run Le Mans Next Year?

 “My first step is next week to go with Chip Ganassi to Le Mans and check out the GT program that he has and to experience Le Mans as a fan and also can I get a ride for next year and see how that plays out and does the schedule work out next year,” Busch said at Michigan International Speedway, via NBC Sports’ Dustin Long.

-Busch is able to attend Le Mans this year because it falls on NASCAR’s scheduled off weekend.
+Busch is able to attend Le Mans this year because it falls on NASCAR’s scheduled off-weekend.
 Next year, NASCAR will not have a break during June, meaning Busch would be unable to race at Le Mans if he’s signed to a Cup team.

 Busch currently is 8th in the Cup Series standings.
-He has 30 career victories on NASCAR’s top level, and is considered one of the more naturally talented drivers in the sport.
+He has 30 career victories on NASCAR’s top level and is considered one of the more naturally talented drivers in the sport.

 Thumbnail photo via Mike DiNovo/USA TODAY Sports Images